January 11 ~ Perfect Work Gentleman Revolutionary

 He once said, "The loss of liberty to a generous mind is worse than death."

-The esteemed financier was George Washington's chief of staff during the Revolutionary War and served bravely in combat.
-Hamilton believed in a strong central governement, was elected to the first Continental Congress, and was an advocate for the Constitution.
-His noted adversaries, Thomas Jefferson and John Adams, opposed his Federalist views.
+He believed in a strong central government.
+Elected to the first Continental Congress and an advocate for the Constitution, Hamilton's noted adversaries, Thomas Jefferson and John Adams, opposed his Federalist views.

 "Power over a man's subsistence is power over his will," Hamilton said.